microsoft/azure-pipelines-tasks/docs/migrateNode10.md

 5. Upgrade any additional dependencies that may be incompatible with Node 10.
-An example is the `sync-request` package, which needs to be upgraded to the latest version from v3.0.1 See some additional dependency issues below.
+An example is the `sync-request` package, which needs to be upgraded to the latest version from v3.0.1 See some additional [dependency issues](#list-of-known-dependency-issues) below.

+6. Thoroughly test tasks with unit tests and on an actual agent.
+The build agent now supports Node 10, so testing can be done on live versions of Azure DevOps.

-6. Bumping the minimum agent version is not required, as the server will enforce a minimum version for pipelines containing Node 10 tasks.
+7. Bumping the minimum agent version is not required, as the server will enforce a minimum version for pipelines containing Node 10 tasks.

 ## Common packages dependent on azure-pipeline-task-lib